tjones94/EthDevList/README.md

-# EthList: The Crowdsourced Ethereum Reading List</p>
+# EthList: Resources for developing using Ethereum</p>
 ### Found a great resource?
 Add it by submitting a Pull Request!